Popcorn-Factory/Arsonist-RoR2/README.md

 - 2.0.0
     - Core Skill Changes
         - Gauge Changes are moved to a passive skill slot
+        - Passive
+            - Arsonist now converts 50% of total damage received as fire damage over time
+            - Arsonist has resistance to fire damage from all sources
-        - Base Gauge:
+        - Gauge -> Base Gauge:
             - Cooling rate is affected by the amount of heat in the gauge
             - Config to modify this rate has been added.
-        - Supercritical Gauge:
+        - Gauge -> Supercritical Gauge:
-            - Damage done within the gauge before the blue section has a slight damage penalty.
+            - Damage done within the gauge before the blue section has a slight damage penalty, dealing 0.9x damage.
             - Damage done within the blue gauge does 3x damage.
     - Bug Fixes
         - Added checks to prevent position count from setting count to a negative value